at-school/server-legacy/README.md

 # Server for at-school written in Python Flask.

+### Features

+* Facial recognition
+* Basic structure of classes, messages.
+* Websocket for connection between server and client.

 ### Steps to get the server running

 * Activate virtual environemnt `source venv/bin/activate`